-World War Two: We Were There
+We Were There: Do you or someone you know have a story to share about World War Two?

 - Published

-We Were There aims to collect as many first-hand accounts as possible by 2025, the 80th anniversary of the end of the war, to preserve veterans accounts for future generations.
+Ahead of the 80th anniversary of the end of World War Two, in 2025, the BBC is trying to gather as many first-hand accounts from surviving veterans as possible, to preserve them for future generations.

-Some of the stories collected will be shared with our partners and all will be used on BBC News platforms.
+You can watch some of the stories we have collected so far on our dedicated We Were There page.

-Do you or someone you know have memories of World War Two?
+Do you or does someone you know have memories of World War Two?
 Please share these experiences by emailing haveyoursay@bbc.co.uk.

 Please include a contact number if you are willing to speak to a BBC journalist.
 You can also get in touch in the following ways: